eurise-network/technical-reference/policies/code-hosting.md

 When using GitHub, implementing a suitable policy is recommended.

-#### Organizations
+#### Organisations

-GitHub organizations can be used to group all repositories of an institution or a research project.
+GitHub organisations can be used to group all repositories of an institution or a research project.
-It should be clearly stated who is responsible for an organization, ideally stated in the organization's GitHub Page.
+It should be clearly stated who is responsible for an organisation, ideally stated in the organisation's GitHub Page.

 Always ensure rights are managed by a sufficient number of people:

-* At least two people should be owner of the organization.
+* At least two people should be owner of the organisation.
   It may be appropriate to have two owners from each institution involved in the project.

 * Create an institutional account.
-This account becomes owner of all organizations the institution is involved in and makes sure access is ensured from individual employees.
+This account becomes owner of all organisations the institution is involved in and makes sure access is ensured from individual employees.

-Organizations should have a policy on who can be a member and how repository maintainers and maintenance status are defined and communicated.
+Organisations should have a policy on who can be a member and how repository maintainers and maintenance status are defined and communicated.

 #### Backup